Return to Alex's homepage >>

 http://epoxi.umd.edu/

-KEPLER: This mission to find explanets uses a photometer to search for variations in light emissions of stars that are experiencing planetary transits (planets moving in front of the disk of the star and dimming the light).
-It was launched March.
-6, 2009 for an anticipated 4 year mission.
-Kepler is capable of finding "terrestrial mass" planets.
+KEPLER: This mission to find exoplanets uses a photometer to search for variations in light emissions of stars that are experiencing planetary transits (planets moving in front of the disk of the star and dimming the light).
+Kepler has found hundreds of exoplanets between 2009-2013 and again after 2016 as part of "K2" mission, leading to a reassessment of how planetary systems form and evolve.

 Kepler homepage: